Let’s play a little game. For every English phrase you may use while traveling abroad, can you think of the Spanish equivalent? Ready?

 Learn Spanish while fully immersed in a Spanish-speaking country

 According to the World Economic Forum, Spanish was the second most spoken language in the world in 2018.
 English came in third!
-Make 2020 the year that you get better at your Spanish skills by traveling the world and fully immersing yourself in the daily flow of life abroad.
+Make this the year that you get better at your Spanish skills by traveling the world and fully immersing yourself in the daily flow of life abroad.
 With us, you can:

 You’ll either learn Spanish in a private one-to-one setting with a tutor or join a group of students.
 We arrange for local professional tutors to work on your listening, writing and reading skills.